 If your children are around during an unexpected argument, afterward, talk to them about the problem at hand without focusing on the person at fault.

-Have Questions About Crafting a Co-Parenting Plan?
-Marx, Altman & Johnson has Answers!
+Have Questions About Crafting A Co-Parenting Plan?
+Marx, Altman & Johnson Has The Answers!